fn-code/govals/README.md

 # Govals
-Govals is a go package for validate data, using struct and etc. govals have custom function like validate email, numeric, alpha, alpha numeric, date, time, phone number, and length of int or string, i hope soon i will add more function for validate data.
+Govals is a go/golang package for validate data, using struct and etc. govals have custom function like validate email, numeric, alpha, alpha numeric, date, time, phone number, and length of int or string, i hope soon i will add more function for validate data.
 # Example
 example how to use govals, you can open folder [example](https://github.com/fn-code/govals/tree/master/example)
 # Usage